Umag waterfront and marina on the northern Istrian coast

 By Car

-Umag is easily reached via the Istrian Y highway (A9) and lies close to the Slovenian border.
+Umag is easily reached via the Istrian Y motorway (A9) and lies close to the Slovenian border.
 From Zagreb allow around 3 hours; from Ljubljana around 2 hours; from Trieste under an hour.

 By Bus

-Regional bus connections link Umag with Poreč, Novigrad, Pula, and inland Istria.
+Regional buses link Umag with Poreč, Novigrad, Pula and inland Istria.
 International services also connect from Ljubljana and Trieste in summer.

 By Air

-The nearest major airport is Pula Airport (PUY), around 80 km south.
-From there, continue by car, shuttle, or bus.
+The nearest major airport is Pula Airport, around 80 km south.
 Trieste and Ljubljana airports are also within easy reach.

 By Boat